 When you consider how much aural information is squeezed into each millisecond, it’s no wonder that even a slight adjustment in the time of any of the settings in this audio compressor settings chart can account for a bit change in the gain reduction and output volume.

 The release determines how quickly the signal is released from compression once it’s under the threshold again.

 Set the release at 50ms as a starting point for a responsive yet natural release which doesn’t smother the next beat.

 The hold setting on our audio compressor lets us artificially add in some time to the release.

 Once the signal drops below the threshold, the hold time is enforced before the release time begins.

-So if we set our hold time to 10ms, the compression holds for 10ms before the release kicks in.
+So if we set our hold time to 10ms, the compression holds at the same rate for 10ms before the release kicks in.

-A bit of release can actually make the compression sound more transparent/less noticeable.
+A bit of hold can actually make the compression sound more transparent/less noticeable.